braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 	- Authentication: Send codes that allow your customers to access their accounts<br><br>
 	![][4]{: style="max-width:100%;"}<br><br>
 3. **Edit template**<br>
 Next, you will be prompted to create your message template. <br><br>Here, you can provide a text or media header, the text body, a message footer, and buttons.
-Note that video and document headers are not currently available.
+Note that video and document headers are not currently available, and headers must be of either text or image type.
 A preview of your message will be shown on the right. <br><br>While Meta does not support Liquid, you can template in variables that can be later replaced in Braze for Liquid variables.
 Select the **+ Add variable** button to do so.<br><br>![][5]{: style="max-width:100%;"}<br><br>Once you have completed your template, press **Submit**.

 #### Template approval time